kubestellar/kubeflex/README.md

 Make sure that `${HOME}/go/bin` is in your `$PATH`.

 ## Quickstart
-At this time the quickstart has only been tested on macOS (M1 MBP).
+At this time the quickstart has only been tested on macOS (arm64) and CentOS 7 (amd64) .

 Clone this repo, build the binaries and add the binary to your path: